hzqst/MetaHookSv/README.md

 7. Rendering using Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsource supported. (not support with -nofbo)

+8. Vertex-Buffer-Object (VBO) rendering for terrain and studio model. with VBO you will get higher framerate and lower CPU usage. (tested with 200k epolys and get about 1.5x FPS than no-VBO mode)

 #### Launch Parameters / Commmandline Parameters

 -nofbo : disable FrameBufferObject rendering. add it if you caught some rendering error.
 SSAO and Deferred-Shading will not be available when FBO disabled.